oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 - Copy the contents of the token (in this case the `eyJh........W5iA` text, but it *will* vary in your environment.)
 - Save it in a plain text editor on your laptop for easy use later in the lab

-As the cloud shell runs in a web browser and is not itself a web browser we need to setup access so that the kubernetes-dashboard is available to your web browser on your laptop.
+As the OCI Cloud Shell runs in a web browser and is not itself a web browser we need to setup access so that the kubernetes-dashboard is available to your web browser on your laptop.
 This would normally be a problem as it would be running on a network that it internal to the cluster.

 Fortunately for us Kubernetes provides several mechanisms to expose a service outside the cluster network.
 Usually you would use port forwarding to enable this, of expose the dashboard using an ingress (more on which later)